-- I. Required courses for the major-40 hours consisting of 20 hours from core courses: MCOM 104, 201, 490, 492, VMP 205; and 20 additional hours including 8 hours from MCOM 295 and/or VMP 295, 8 hours from MCOM 395, 451 and VMP 395; and 4 hours from MCOM 495, 499 or VMP 495. - II.
+- Required courses for the major-40 hours consisting of 20 hours from core courses: MCOM 104, 201, 490, 492, VMP 205; and 20 additional hours including 8 hours from MCOM/VMP 293, 294 and 295; 8 hours from MCOM 352, MCOM/VMP 393, 394, 395; and 4 hours from MCOM/VMP 491, 495, 496, or MCOM 499. - II.
 Required courses outside the major-None. - III.
 Other Departmental requirements-Competence in the major is demonstrated through successful completion of academic and professional projects and activities.
-Specific requirements and procedures for documenting competence in the major are available from the department chair, and will include successful completion of comprehensive examinations, preparation of a portfolio of completed work, and a co-curricular transcript.
-Oral competency is demonstrated through successful completion of MCOM 495, 499 or VMP 495.
+Specific requirements and procedures for documenting competence in the major should be obtained from the department chair, and will include successful completion of a comprehensive project or examination as part of a 400-level seminar, preparation of a portfolio of completed work, and a co-curricular transcript.
+Oral competency is demonstrated through successful completion of one of the 400-level seminar courses or MCOM 499.